sinadadmand/CAIR_EMIP/README.md

 # Toy data

-The example data files to run all the functions are available here.
+Toy data contains an exemplary protein data aimed at tutorial and  functions could be used and tested.
 Of note, these are just small subsets of species and human dataset.
 We provided these ToyData so that the user can test the method.

 As an example you can re-calculate the Proteome CAIRs for the 16 mentioned organisms in table 1 of article.
 The required sample data files is in the ToyData folder.
 The program will count all the residues in ToyData FASTA files, group them by organism IDs and calculate CAIRs for each complete protome.

-However, if you plan to run the complete algorithm, you should download all the required files (~100GB for CAIR+ ~100MB for EMIP).
+Nevertheless, if you plan to run the complete algorithm, you should download all the required files (~100GB for CAIR + ~100MB for EMIP).

 ## Prerequisites